 See the views from Castello di Riomaggiore

 The view from this fortress is one of the best in all of Riomaggiore.
 This 13th-century castle is filled with history and can be reached by a short hike.
 It’s made out of stone, so it sticks out amongst the vibrant colors of the houses in Riomaggiore.

 It’s only a short walk from the Church of San Giovanni Battista’s courtyard, so you may as well visit it while you’re in the area!

 How to get to Corniglia

-The hiking path between Riomaggiore and Manarola is often referred as the Lover’s Lane and since it’s an easy and scenic 1.5 km (1 mile) long path, it’s the most popular hiking route in Cinque Terre among tourists.
-Unfortunately the path is now closed and it’s only going to reopen in 2022, so your only option is to use the train.
+The hiking path between Riomaggiore and Manarola is often referred to as the Lover’s Lane and since it’s an easy and scenic 1.5 km (1 mile) long path, it’s the most popular hiking route in Cinque Terre among tourists.

 Walk the streets of Corniglia